MSBivens/bootcamp_flask/README.md

 HTML Table, Objectives:
     Get comfortable passing information from the route to the template Get comfortable iterating through a list of dictionaries to generate a html output

+Fruit Stand, Objectives:
+    Practice Git
+    Get comfortable with POST and passing information via a form Understand how to reference static css or images Note the importance of making your key assignments/projects look better Understand why rendering HTML on a URL that received a POST is a bad idea